Skip to main content

 Create the reference to the Gruntwork module

 Next, we'll create a reference to the Gruntwork module.
-One of the benefits of referencing modules this way is the ability to set defaults for your organization.
-As an example — the terraform-aws-lambda exposes many variables but in the module block below, we are hard coding the value run_in_vpc to be false.
-This will ensure that anyone consuming this module will only create AWS Lambda functions that are not in a VPC.
-For a full list of configuration options for this module, refer to the Library Reference.
+Referencing modules in this way allows you to set default values for your organization.
+For example, the terraform-aws-lambda module exposes many variables, but in the module block below, we hardcode the value run_in_vpc to false.
+This ensures that anyone consuming this module will only create AWS Lambda functions that are not deployed in a VPC.
+For a complete list of configuration options for this module, see the Library Reference.

 Define a module block in gw_module_guide/serverless-api/lambda/main.tf using the git url of the terraform-aws-lambda module for the source attribute.